fxoz/bot-mitigation-go/README.md

 ### Planned

+- ♻️ Automated compatibility tests for browsers (to ensure no common browser is accidently detected as a bot etc.)
 - ⚠️ Ensure that forms (+ cookie-setting web pages) work correctly, even when the bot protection is triggered
 - Webkit testing
 - Microsoft Edge testing